oney/sc-finalweb/README.md

 # Project
-The project implements the following features:
+The project is a dating website which implements the following features:
 * Register/login with email verification
-* Real-time text chatrooms
+* Real-time websocket text chatrooms
 * Machine learning-based inappropriate image removal detection

 ## Prerequisites